Chelyocarpus/Delta-Force-Leaderboard/README.md

 # Example Workflow
 ### 1. Take a Screenshot

-- Take a screenshot of the scoreboard ingame (either after the Round or in Match History)
+- Take a screenshot of the scoreboard (either after the Round or in Match History)

 ### 2. Prepare Screenshot for OCR